Bisection Method

 ym := 1.000000500000000

-The following block (also called a loop) is the Bisection method.
-Notice that it continues iterating until either: 1) the stopping tolerance is satisfied or 2) the maximum number of iterations is exceeded.
+The following block (also called a loop) is the workhorse of the Bisection method that performs the iterations.
+It continues iterating until either: 1) the stopping tolerance is satisfied or 2) the maximum number of iterations is exceeded.

-In Maple, terminating a command with a colon (:) suppresses printing that result while terminating a command with a semicolon (;) allows printing that result.
+In Maple, terminating a command with a colon (:) suppresses displaying that result, while terminating a command with a semicolon (;) allows that result to be displayed on screen.
 In our case, we are letting the lprint command do the printing.

 xm := ( xL + xR ) / 2.0 :